FlexDoc/Javadoc - JavadocClassic - Parameters

 This parameter is similar to -header option provided by the Standard Doclet.
 It specifies the header text to be placed at the top of each detail page.
 The header will be placed to the right of the upper navigation bar.

-Additionally, when the header text is specified, it is inserted also at the top of the 'overview-frame.html' file (generated by overview-frame.tpl), used in the upper-left frame.
+Additionally, when the header text is specified, it is inserted also at the top of the all package list (overview-frame.html file), used in the upper-left frame.

 Default Value: